Malaysia Airports: History

 Malaysia Airports owns Training Centre (MATC), located near Kuala Lumpur International Airport and Penang International Airport.
 These were established to cater for the training needs of all Malaysia Airports personnel.
 The MATCs have also been used as a centre for security related programs conducted by International Civil Aviation Organisation (ICAO).
 In addition, the MATCs provides expertise on aviation security and safety matters to the Malaysian government and airlines.

 List of subsidiaries

 Airports managed

-The company manages 39 airports in Malaysia.
+The company manages 39 airports in Malaysia and 1 in Istanbul.
 Among them are:

-Other than Malaysia, the company currently manages one international airport outside of Malaysia.